winterland1989/Action.js/README.md

     }
 );
 ```

-Ok, now we must have a method to extract the action from our `readFileAction`, instead use `readFileAction.action` directly, we write a function to accpet a callback, and pass this callback to the action inside our `readFileAction`:
+Ok, now we must have a way to extract the action from our `readFileAction`, instead of using `readFileAction.action` directly, we write a function to accpet a callback, and pass this callback to the action inside our `readFileAction`:

 ```js
 Action.prototype._go = function(cb) {
     return this.action(cb);